 The expert opinion

-For the moment, no one is talking about validating this water engine: as it was easy to predict, everyone is very cautious.
-"Of course, every new invention must be respected even if it seems a little crazy, or comes from DIY," he commented Marcelo alves, professor of engineering at the University of São Paulo, Brazil, in the Euronews video dated 2017 (you can find it at the end of the article).
+For the moment, no one is talking about validating this water engine: as was easy to predict, everyone is very cautious.
+“Of course, every new invention must be respected even if it seems a little crazy, or comes from DIY,” he commented Marcelo Alves, professor of engineering at the University of Sao Paulo, Brazil, in the Euronews video dated 2017 (you can find it at the end of the article).
 And sure, hydrogen is very abundant and is probably the future of fossil fuels.
 There is no doubt that the advantage of this motorcycle with its beautiful water engine is the total absence of carbon monoxide.

 But is it true?
 Tell us more.
 While I'm looking for Azevedo, last summer in Argentina also an 18 year old, santiago herrera, brought out a similar bike (curiously, always a modified Honda).
-Let's not make him disappear too, fueling the suggestions of those who think that things like this "have been around for a long time", only that "they don't tell us".
-It would be enough to say "yes, ok, there's half a thing, to work it works, but it's unthinkable to bring it to a large scale": sometimes, the right explanation is the simplest.
+Let's not let him disappear too, fueling the suggestions of those who think that things like this "have existed for a long time", only that "they don't tell us".
+It would be enough to say "yes, ok, there is half a thing, it works to work, but it is unthinkable to bring it to a large scale": sometimes, the best explanation is the simplest.